HuangLab-Fudan/neoDesign/README.md

 Use neoDesign to generate the recommended λ
 ### example ##
 	usage:
 	1.Save your optimal protein sequences in a txt file.
-Each line is a protein sequence and the file is named :target_protein_sequence.txt
+Each line is a protein sequence and the file is named :target_protein_sequence.txt（*Add up to 128 protein sequences, more than 128 will result in a runtime error.）
 	2. Execute the following code: python lambda_evaluation.py